 1 May 2017

-Two major roadwork blitzes will take place at the Champlain Bridge in May.
+Two major roadwork blitzes will take place at the Champlain Bridge.
 These blitzes will entail replacing 2 expansion joints and the repair of 2 other expansion joints on the bridge’s deck, and thus result in complete closure to all traffic in one direction at a time.
-The work will be performed during the weekends of May 20-21 and 27-28, from Friday at 10 p.m. to Monday at 5 a.m.
+The work will be performed during the weekends of May 20-21 and June 3-4, from Friday at 10 p.m. to Monday at 5 a.m.